japgolly/learning/recursion-blog/01-fix.md

-# Practical Awesome Recursion <br> Ch 01: Fixpoints

-This is chapter 1 in a series of blog posts about recursion schemes.
+This is chapter 1 in a [series of blog posts about recursion schemes](https://github.com/japgolly/learning/tree/public/recursion-blog).
 This series uses Scala, and will focus on usage and applicability.
 It will be scarce in theory, and abundant in examples.
 The theory is valuable and fascinating, but I often find that knowing the theory alone is only half understanding.